- A Nation of Curious Minds – He Whenua Hihiri i te Mahara

 Science Media Centre

-The Science Media Centre provides media resources promoting evidence-based and up-to-date research that helps inform public debate on important issues and raise the public visibility of research.
+The NZSMC provides media resources promoting evidence-based and up-to-date research that helps inform public debate on important issues and raise the public visibility of research.

-The SMC works proactively with journalists to help them cover science as well as identify the science angles in everyday news stories.
+The NZSMC is an independent, not-for-profit resource for the media and works proactively with journalists to help them cover science as well as identify the science angles in everyday news stories.
 They also work with the scientific community to help them interact more effectively with the media and ensure that their voices are heard on issues of national importance.

-In December 2020 an independent evaluation of the Science Media Centre was completed.
+In December 2020 an independent evaluation of the NZSMC was completed.